Staying Ahead of Data Breaches

 The Best Strategy: Prevention

-While it’s a necessity for organizations to understand how to respond to a breach in accordance with GDPR regulations, the best way for an organization to avoid this is to take steps to avoid ever experiencing a breach.
+While it’s a necessity for organizations to understand how to respond to a breach in accordance with GDPR regulations, the best way for an organization to avoid issues with data privacy is to take steps to avoid ever experiencing a breach.
 As the saying goes, “An ounce of prevention is worth a pound of cure.”
+This is especially true when dealing with European data; which has strict data protection laws.
+Making sure your DPAs (data processing agreements) are well-defined and understood by your data compliance team is a must.

 Compromised credentials are the most common cause of data breaches.
 The alarming effectiveness of credential stuffing, where cybercriminals exploit these compromised credentials to gain unauthorized access, necessitates a vigilant, proactive stance from organizations.
-To this end, protecting credentials that protect your most valuable assets is a necessity for preventing a costly data breach.
+To this end, protecting credentials that protect your most valuable assets is a necessity for preventing a costly data breach and keeping your company GDPR compliant.
+At this point, if you are asking if you need to hire or talk with your Data Protection Officer (DPO); the answer is a loud, yes!